The thinking caps are on! B2B sales professionals are finding ways to stay productive and minimize the impact of COVID-19 while working from home.

 Using social media means finding an opportunity to engage with your current customers as well as interact with new ones.
 LinkedIn, Twitter, Facebook, and YouTube – these are places where your customers review your product, discuss their buying decisions, and share reviews on your business.
 This becomes your asset.

 Build a low-cost program at any point in the social media funnel to meet clients.
-Using these tools to listen to your clients, learn more about your business, and hear what they’re talking about.
+Use these tools to listen to your clients, learn more about your business, and hear what they’re talking about.

 And remember, it’s not about ads-use your comments to add meaningful and relevant content to existing conversations.